SDGforskning/sdg-strings/SDG12_query_action_WoS.md

   NEAR/15
       (
-        ("sustainab*" OR "responsib*" OR "environmental*" OR "ecological*" OR "eco" OR "green") NEAR/3 ("tourism" OR "tourist$" OR "hospitality" OR "leisure" OR "ecotourism" OR "air travel" OR "hotel$") )
+        ("sustainab*" OR "responsib*" OR "environmental*" OR "ecological*" OR "eco" OR "green") NEAR/3 ("tourism" OR "tourist$" OR "hospitality" OR "leisure" OR "ecotourism" OR "eco-tourism" OR "air travel" OR "hotel$")
+      )
 )
 ```